fanoframework/fanoframework.github.io/getting-started/index.md

 ## Run it from browser

 Open web browser and go to `http://hello.fano`.
 You should see `Home controller` text is printed in browser.
 Congratulations, your application is working.
+If you do not see text is printed, [read What could go wrong section](#what-could-go-wrong) below.

 Following video shows step by step creating Fano Framework web application project.